Musk denies he sexually harassed flight attendant on private jet | Politics

 Musk denies he sexually harassed flight attendant on private jet

-Musk and SpaceX did not respond to Reuters requests for comment on the Business Insider story or on Musk's tweets.
-In addition to allegedly exposing himself, Musk rubbed the flight attendant's thigh and offered to buy her a horse if she would "do more" during an in-flight massage, Business Insider quoted the friend of the flight attendant as saying.
+Billionaire Elon Musk has denounced as "utterly untrue" claims in a news report that he sexually harassed a flight attendant on a private jet in 2016.
+Business Insider reported on Thursday that Musk's SpaceX paid $250,000 in 2018 to settle a sexual harassment claim from an unnamed private jet flight attendant who accused Musk of exposing himself to her.

-Billionaire Elon Musk took to Twitter late on Thursday to denounce "utterly untrue" claims in a news report that he had sexually harassed a flight attendant on a private jet in 2016.
+Billionaire Elon Musk has denounced as "utterly untrue" claims in a news report that he sexually harassed a flight attendant on a private jet in 2016.

-The rocket company made the settlement out of court and included a nondisclosure agreement which prevented the flight attendant from speaking about it, Business Insider said.
+The rocket company made the settlement out of court and included a nondisclosure agreement that prevented the flight attendant from speaking about it, Business Insider said.
 The news site did not name the friend or the flight attendant.
-Musk, who is also chief executive of Tesla Inc and is in the midst of a contentious effort to buy Twitter Inc, said on Wednesday that he would vote Republican instead of Democrat, predicting a "dirty tricks campaign against me" would follow.
+Musk, who is also chief executive of Tesla Inc and is in the midst of a contentious effort to buy Twitter Inc , said on Wednesday that he would vote Republican instead of Democrat, predicting a "dirty tricks campaign against me" would follow.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)